kubeovn/docs/docs/advance/ovn-eip-fip-snat.en.md

 # The above configuration is consistent with the following public network configuration vlan id and resource name,
 # currently only support to specify one underlay public network as the default external public network.
 ```

+The design and use of this configuration item takes into account the following factors：

+- Based on this configuration item can be docked to the provider network, vlan, subnet resources.
+- Based on this configuration item, the default vpc enable_eip_snat function can be docked to the existing vlan, subnet resources, while supporting the ipam
+- If only the default vpc's enable_eip_snat mode is used with the old pod annotaion based eip fip snat, then the following configuration is not required.
+- Based on this configuration you can not use the default vpc enable_eip_snat process, only by corresponding to vlan, subnet process, can be compatible with only custom vpc use eip snat usage scenarios.

+The neutron ovn mode also has a certain static file configuration designation that is, for now, generally consistent.

 ### 1.1 Create the underlay public network